|

 - Copy the page and re-name it.

-- Substitute your information for all of the original
+- Substitute your information for all of the original information,

 - Check the syntax and spelling, and make corrections.